-Defects54 or non-conformities that directly affect the quality of the work are corrected in accordance with the provisions in 8.1.
-Notable aspects of the design and development and the actions necessary to avoid the repetition in other projects of non-conformities, problems or weak points encountered during their execution are disseminated among the personnel concerned to improve efficiency in future work, in accordance with the provisions of 5.3.1 y 7.5.1.3as appropriate.
+projects of non-conformities, problems or weaknesses encountered during their execution are disseminated to the personnel concerned to improve efficiency in future work, as indicated in5.3.1 and7.5.1.3, as appropriate.

 6.3.5.
 Outlets for design and development